ShiftedMr/local_drone_tester/README.md

 1: clone repo
 2: If using defaults set up your /etc/hosts file to point at the hosts we'll be using
 ```
+# for local drone_test_world
 127.0.0.1 localgitea.local
 127.0.0.1 localdrone.local
+127.0.0.1 localvalidator.local
+# End of section

 ```
 Note: if you want to use different hostnames change them above and use the same ones when asked by the launch script